-Completed reevaluation of the East Side, Mid-City-Westside and San Fernando Valley Corridors and major investment study for each of these three corridors.
-Upon review of the information contained in the three studies, the MTA selected one or more alternative in each corridor to proceed to the next planning phase which is preparation of the draft Environmental Impact Statement (EIS) and Environmental Impact Report (EIR).
-The Environmental Clearance phase will be funded with an \$8 million TEA-21 grant for Mid-City/Westside and East Side and with other funds for the San Fernando Valley.
+Completed reevaluation of the East Side, Mid-City/Westside and San Fernando Valley Corridors, and major investment study for each of these three corridors.
+Upon review of the information contained in the three studies, the MTA selected one or more alternatives in each corridor to proceed to the next planning phase, which is preparation of the draft Environmental Impact Statement (EIS) and Environmental Impact Report (EIR).
+The environmental clearance phase will be funded with an \$8 million TEA-21 grant for Mid-City/Westside and East Side, and with non-federal funds for the San Fernando Valley.